hashicorp/terraform-github-actions/README.md

 ## Secrets

 Secrets are similar to inputs except that they are encrypted and only used by GitHub Actions.
 It's a convenient way to keep sensitive data out of the GitHub Actions workflow YAML file.

-* `GITHUB_TOKEN` - (Optional) The GitHub API token used to post comments to pull requests.
-Not required if the `tf_actions_comment` input is set to `false`.

-Other secrets may be needed to authenticate with Terraform backends and providers.
+Secrets can store data needed to authenticate with Terraform backends and providers.

-**WARNING:** These secrets could be exposed if the action is executed on a malicious Terraform file.
+**WARNING:** Secrets could be exposed if the action is executed on a malicious Terraform file.
 To avoid this, it is recommended not to use these Terraform GitHub Actions on repositories where untrusted users can submit pull requests.

 ## Environment Variables